ctliv/docker-liferay-mysql/README.md

 ## Info:

 - Prepend "sudo" to command, if needed
-- Point browser to docker machine ip (port 80 or port 443)
+- Point browser to docker machine ip (either port 80 or port 443)
-- (7.0) Deploy bundles to "deploy" folder
+- (7.0+) Deploy bundles to "deploy" folder
-- (7.0) Remove installed bundles from "modules" folder
+- (7.0+) Remove installed bundles from "modules" folder
 - Add custom files to "data" folder (mapped as "/opt/data" inside lep-as)
 - Custom script "boot.sh" provided as alternative to docker-compose